tinf24ai1/kapture/README.md

 ## Features
 - Create and store ideas with descriptions
+- Use AI assistance to generate idea titles and descriptions
+- Use AI assistance to rewrtite idea titles and descriptions
 - Set a future date range for idea review
 - Receive notifications on a randomly selected date within the specified range
 - Evaluate and archive, postpone or discard ideas